Etienne-Meunier-Inria/EM-Flow-Segmentation/Readme.md

 - `save_npy`: enable saving npy file with probabilities
 - `save_mask`: save binary mask for evaluation

 *Warning* : The evaluation with this script is performed on frames of the size defined for the training of the model ( default : 128x224 ).
 Thus to perform valid evaluation on benchmark you need to resize the prediction to the size of the original Ground Truth mask.
-If you want to perform proper evaluation from your `.npy` files you can use the code in `evaluationmodule`.
+If you want to perform proper evaluation from your `.npy` files you can use the code in [evaluationmodule](evaluationmodule).

 ## Use our Loss in your project :star: